DiamondRock Hospitality Company (DRH) Stock: A Closer Look at the Market Potential

 DRH) stock’s latest price update

-DiamondRock Hospitality Company (NYSE: DRH)’s stock price has increased by 0.74 compared to its previous closing price of 8.06.
-Despite this, the company has experienced a -0.12% fall in its stock price over the last five trading sessions.
+DiamondRock Hospitality Company (NYSE: DRH) has seen a rise in its stock price by 0.87 in relation to its previous close of 8.06.
+However, the company has experienced a 1.25% gain in its stock price over the last five trading sessions.

 DRH’s Market Performance

-DiamondRock Hospitality Company (DRH) has experienced a -0.12% fall in stock performance for the past week, with a -2.64% drop in the past month, and a 1.25% rise in the past quarter.
-The volatility ratio for the week is 2.17%, and the volatility levels for the past 30 days are at 3.36% for DRH.
-The simple moving average for the last 20 days is 3.04% for DRH stock, with a simple moving average of -6.36% for the last 200 days.
+DRH’s stock has risen by 1.25% in the past week, with a monthly drop of -1.22% and a quarterly drop of -4.47%.
+The volatility ratio for the week is 2.40% while the volatility levels for the last 30 days are 3.23% for DiamondRock Hospitality Company The simple moving average for the last 20 days is 3.32% for DRH stock, with a simple moving average of -6.26% for the last 200 days.

 Analysts’ Opinion of DRH